malikpiara/moon/pages/luck.md

 Spending most of our days entangled in a work-home routine is akin to the first cardboard box.
 We have more to gain when we put ourselves out there.
 When we decide to leave our comfort zone.

 Looking at the future we cannot tell when life changing events will take place.
 A couple of years ago, I would not believe anyone if they told me I would be living in Berlin.
-Having that in mind, **we can put ourselves in situations that enable serendipity to take place by exposing ourselves to them**.
+Having that in mind, **we can put ourselves in situations that enable serendipity to take place**.
 Join communities.
 Read books.
 Let people know what you’re working on.
 Talk to strangers.
 Go to parties where you don't know most people.
 Send a letter to someone you admire.
 Install a dating app.
 Move to a city that has more things going on.
 Create your own luck.

 <table class="blogpost-table">
   <tr>